ajktown/docs/dev_api/diagrams/get-action-group-by-id.md

 <!-- /TOC -->

 ## Overview
-Endpoint `PATCH /api/v1/action-groups/{id}` is used to get the details of an action group with the id.
+Endpoint `GET /api/v1/action-groups/{id}` is used to get the details of an action group with the id.
+ㅁ

 ## Diagram